RaboliotLeGris/nienna/README.md

 * Reverse proxy (Caddy) -> https://hub.docker.com/_/caddy

 ## TODOLIST
-* All -> survive reboot/crash of tiers
 * pulsar -> rework a bit
 * pulsar -> fail when db restart (no auto reco)
 * pulsar -> fail when rabbit restart (no auto reco)
 * backburner: more tests
 * Doc -> flow
-* Backburner -> Adaptive HLS
+* Backburner -> Adaptive HLS -> Change cliff routes/ Implem ffmpeg cmd in backburner / generate command on the fly
 * Backburner -> check worker status -> Heartbeat (not doable yet)
+* Backburner -> Add work in progress count
 * cliff -> fix memory usage when uploading file to minio (another client or some tweaks)
 * cliff -> Lock database when initializing database
 * cliff -> Do not crash when db is not ready